Struct winit::window::Window

 • iOS: Can only be called on the main thread.
 Returns the PhysicalSize of the window’s safe area in screen space coordinates.

 • Web: Returns the size of the canvas element.
+Doesn’t account for CSS transform.

 source

-Modifies the inner size of the window.
+Request the new size for the window.

 See Window::inner_size for more information about the values.
-This automatically un-maximizes the window if it’s maximized.

 // Specify the size in logical dimensions like this: